micmac303/company-search/README.md

-# company-search
+# *Developer Test:* company-search REST API

-Company Search Service (Developer test for Trunarrative)
+Company Search Service ( **spring-service** Developer test for Trunarrative)

 ## Running the application
-./gradlew bootRun
+Build the project using *./gradlew build* from the root of the project.
+Execute *./gradlew bootRun* from the root of the project to start the application.

 Navigate to http://localhost:8080/swagger-ui/index.html

-### Development notes
-RestTemplateBuilder creates thread safe RestTemplate instances.
-HttpServerErrorException ?
+Calls can be made from this interface or from a tool such as Postman.

-API Key as a parameter in the request so that it is not added to the git repository.
+The **API Key is required as a parameter** in the request so that it is not added to the git repository.

-Records instead of Classes?
-Something better than get(0) ?
+Example unit tests provided for the controller and service classes.

+Example integration test provided using Wiremock and Cucumber BDD with Testcontainers so require Docker to be installed and running.

+*./gradlew test* will run the unit tests.

+*./gradlew integrationTest* will run the integration tests.

+*./gradlew check* will run both the unit and integration tests.

+Results can be seen at *build/reports/tests/test/index.html*

+and *build/reports/tests/integrationTest/index.html*

+## Development notes
+Use of RestTemplateBuilder creates thread safe RestTemplate instances.

-Defensive database exception handling implemented despite the fact that the database is in memory and should not throw exceptions.
+Defensive database exception handling implemented as example code despite the fact that the database is in memory (HyperSQL) and will not have network connectivity exceptions.

-Fetch Comapnies and officers from database handled by the controller so as not to even call the truproxyservice.
+Fetching of companies and officers from the database handled by the controller rather than TruProxyService as example of single responsibility principle and separation of concerns.

-Companies saved with full list of working officers when fetch from truproxy api in truproxy api service
+Companies saved with full list of working officers when fetched from TruProxyAPI.

-200 with empty result over 404 easier for clients
-Bad request
-Exception - Return 400?

-Wiremocek implemented as bundled with stubbed files for simplicity
-    - considered more complex testcontianers approach but did not want to assume Docker installation